denten-books/plain-text/2-device.md

 long history of the book, as a piece of literary (and not just mathematical) technology.
 To achieve these tasks, I will construct a short prehistory of the literary device, based on materials roughly from the first half of the twentieth century.
-I am interested in the simultaneous emergence of the literary device as formal technique, a series of thought experiments, and finally an instrument that lies at the modernist origins of contemporary computational culture.
+I am interested here broadly in the concepts of device and technique which emerges in the thought of Russian, German, and English philologists whose work I will cover in the first section of this chapter.
+The subsequent sections trace the simultaneous emergence of the literary device in another sense, as a thought experiment staged by Ludwig Wittgenstein and his students in the 1920s and 1930s.
+These experiments lead us to consider a series of fantastical broken reading and writing machines: machines that define the limits of symbolic thought and interpretation and ultimately result in a specific mechanism, imagined by Alan Turing in a blueprint that lies at the modernist origins of contemporary computational culture.

 ### 2.1 Technique